enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 case object Standing extends Seat
 ```

-In what follows it will be useful to discern the type relation above on the following diagram.
+The following diagram is useful for discerning the relation above and understanding the explanations that follow.

 ![type hierarchy](/public/imposing-invariants-in-scala-images/TypeHiearchy.png)